Eurydia/project-andalusite/readme.md

 # ~Andalusite

-_Andalusite_ is a functional prototype for a desktop application that teaches you how to properly perform a Yoga exercise.
+_Andalusite_ is a functional prototype for a desktop application that teaches you how to properly perform yoga exercises by providing instant feedback during the session.

 Under the hood, it uses a combination of ONNX runtime and a Ultralytics YOLO11 model.
 Together, they track your posture during exercise through your webcam and provide realtime feedback so you can immediately adjust your posture.